Development Environment

 # Pool type is configured at the server level

-This pooling approach means developers spend less time waiting for environment creation and more time coding.
+Pool provisioning and replenishment is handled by the sfp server.
+This means developers spend less time waiting for environment creation and more time coding.

 The foundation of sfp development is bidirectional source synchronization: